 130C.
 Orofacial Prosthetics.
 (1) Sp.
 Prerequisite: Removable Prosthodontics 130B.
+Lecture 1 hour.

 Chierici and Staff

 Biologic principles underlying prosthetic treatment of patients with congenital and acquired malformations, defects and dysfunctions.
 Included is the development of normal and abnormal speech as it relates to prosthodontics.
 The basis for prosthetic therapy in temporomandibular joint disorders is also presented.